GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

   user.
 * _created\_at_: The date when the service user was created in the format 'EEE, dd MMM yyyy HH:mm:ss Z'.
+* _inactive_: Whether the account state of the service user is inactive.
+Not set if the account is active.

 ### <a id="service-user-input"></a>ServiceUserInput